jeremiah-shaulov/office_spirit_mysql/generated-doc/class.Dsn/README.md

 #### 📄 `accessor` pipe: `string`

+> Path to unix-domain socket file, through which to connect to the server.

 #### 📄 `accessor` connectionTimeout: `number`

+> Default value: `5000`
+>
+> Milliseconds.
+If connection to the server is failing, it will be retried during this period of time, each `reconnectInterval` milliseconds.

 #### 📄 `accessor` reconnectInterval: `number`

+> Default value: `500`
+>
+> Milliseconds.
+Will retry connecting to the server each this number of milliseconds, during the `connectionTimeout`.

 #### 📄 `accessor` keepAliveTimeout: `number`

+> Default value: `10000`
+>
+> Milliseconds.
+Each connection will persist for this period of time, before termination, so it can be reused when someone else asks for the same connection.

 #### 📄 `accessor` keepAliveMax: `number`

+> Default value: `Infinity`
+>
+> How many times at most to recycle each connection.

 #### 📄 `accessor` maxConns: `number`

+> Default value: `250`
+>
+> Limit number of simultaneous connections to this DSN in pool.

 #### 📄 `accessor` maxColumnLen: `number`

+> Default value: `10MiB`
+>
+> Bytes.
+If a column was longer, it's value is skipped, and it will be returned as NULL.

 #### 📄 `accessor` foundRows: `boolean`

+> Default value: `false`
+>
+> If present, will use "found rows" instead of "affected rows" in resultsets.

 #### 📄 `accessor` ignoreSpace: `boolean`

+> Default value: `false`
+>
+> If present, parser on server side can ignore spaces before '(' in built-in function names.

 #### 📄 `accessor` retryLockWaitTimeout: `boolean`

+> Default value: `false`
+>
+> If set, and `retryQueryTimes` is also set, will retry query that failed with "lock wait timeout" error.
+The query will be retried `retryQueryTimes` times.

 #### 📄 `accessor` retryQueryTimes: `number`

+> Default value: `0`
+>
+> Automatically reissue queries this number of attempts, if error was "deadlock" in autocommit mode, or (if `retryLockWaitTimeout` was set) "lock wait timeout" in both modes.
+> Please note, that this will also rerun queries like `CALL`.

 #### 📄 `accessor` datesAsString: `boolean`

+> Default value: `false`
+>
+> If present, date, datetime and timestamp columns will not be converted to `Date` objects when selected from MySQL, so they'll be returned as strings.

 #### 📄 `accessor` correctDates: `boolean`

+> Default value: `false`
+>
+> Enables timezone correction when converting between Javascript `Date` objects and MySQL date, datetime and timestamp types.
+> This is only supported on MySQL 5.7+, and this is not supported on MariaDB at least up to v10.7.

 #### 📄 `accessor` initSql: `string`

+> SQL statement, or several statements separated with `;`, that will be executed to initialize each connection right after connecting.

 #### 📄 `get` name(): `string`

+> String representation of this object.
+Synonym of [toString()](../class.Dsn/README.md#-tostring-string).

 #### 📄 `get` hash(): `number`

+> Numeric hash of [name](../class.Dsn/README.md#-get-name-string) string.

 #### 📄 `get` hashNoSchema(): `number`

+> Numeric hash of string that represents all parts of this object except schema name.

 #### 📄 `get` addr(): ConnectOptions | \{transport: <mark>"unix"</mark>, path: `string`}

+> `Deno.ConnectOptions` object for hostname and port, or unix-domain socket.